peterheard01/logic-room/_posts/should-we-stop-using-story-points/2017-01-29-should-we-stop-using-agile-story-points.md

 ## The Purpose of a Point

-The original purpose of a story point was to create a layer of abstraction between how long something takes and its actual real world implementation.
+The original purpose of a story point was to create a layer of abstraction between how long something takes and its actual implementation.
 Mike Cohn [explains](https://www.mountaingoatsoftware.com/blog/the-main-benefit-of-story-points){:target="_blank"} it is as a solution to a problem where different people on a team might actually take a different amount of time to do something.
 Different tasks can be more or less involved depending on the time and context under which they are taken.
 The point provides enough abstraction to be able to take an 'averaging' across a team.
 However, sometimes points can cause problems.
 Usually, points on a team will get translated directly into time (at some stage) whether we like it or not.
 Usually, they get put into a burn-up or a burn-down chart, both of which have time across the x-axis.

 ![A burn up chart](images/1_image.png "A burn up chart")